Spacecraft: SpaceX Starship

+Mission Extension Vehicle

+The Mission Extension Vehicle is a robotic spacecraft designed to prolong the life on another spacecraft.
+It works by docking to its target spacecraft, then correcting its orientation or orbit.
+This also allows it to rescue a satellite which is in the wrong orbit by using its own fuel to move its target to the correct orbit.
+The project is currently managed by Northrop Grumman Innovation Systems.
+As of 2023, 2 have been launched.
+The first launched on a Proton rocket on 9 October 2019, and did a rendezvous with Intelsat-901 on 25 February 2020.
+It will remain with the satellite until 2025 before the satellite is moved to a final graveyard orbit and the vehicle does a rendezvous with another satellite.
+The other one launched on an Ariane 5 rocket on 15 August 2020.

 Subsystems

 A spacecraft astrionics system comprises different subsystems, depending on the mission profile.
-Spacecraft subsystems comprise the spacecraft's bus and may include attitude determination and control (variously called ADAC, ADC, or ACS), guidance, navigation and control (GNC or GN&C), communications (comms), command and data handling (CDH or C&DH), power (EPS), thermal control (TCS), propulsion, and structures.
+Spacecraft subsystems are mounted in the satellite bus and may include attitude determination and control (variously called ADAC, ADC, or ACS), guidance, navigation and control (GNC or GN&C), communications (comms), command and data handling (CDH or C&DH), power (EPS), thermal control (TCS), propulsion, and structures.
 Attached to the bus are typically payloads.